Empirical Prompt Engineering for Construct Identification with Large Language Models: Case Study Experiments and Data

 \subsection{Strengths and Limitations of the Case Studies}

 Our case studies offer three key strengths.
-First, they span a range of task complexity, from low-inference classification (e.g., emotion recognition) to higher-inference construct classification (e.g., negative core beliefs and positive meaning making).
-This allows us to assess the usefulness of prompting techniques under differing levels of challenge.
-Second, the latter two concepts (negative core beliefs and meaning making) represent constructs that require LLMs to use “unique reasoning paths not typically encountered…during their pre-training phase” (\cite{lee2024applying}).
+First, they span a range of task complexity, from low-inference classification (e.g., emotion recognition) to higher-inference construct classification (e.g., positive meaning making and negative core beliefs), allowing us to assess prompting techniques across levels of task difficulty.
+Second, the higher-inference concepts represent constructs that require LLMs to use “unique reasoning paths not typically encountered…during their pre-training phase” (\cite{lee_applying_2024}).
 Presumably, prompt engineering is of even greater importance for such constructs.
-Third, the writing which is classified reflects writing collected in the real-world, including spelling errors, irrelevant content, and texts for which two experts can reasonably disagree.
-On the other hand, our data still contain generalizability challenges.
-Notably, all the data collected for negative core beliefs and meaning making was generated by women.
+Third, the classified texts reflect real-world writing, including spelling errors, irrelevant content, and content on which two experts can reasonably disagree.

+On the other hand, our data present generalizability challenges.
+Notably, the expressive writing texts for meaning making and negative core beliefs were generated only by women.
 This would be of particular concern if our goal was to assess the performance of LLMs or to suggest the best prompt for these constructs.
 Instead, our goal is to assess the usefulness of prompt engineering approaches.
 Thus, the limited diversity of our sample will only threaten our results if there is a reason to believe, for example, that persona prompts work better or worse for women’s writing compared to men.
-Second, it is possible that the data drawn from Reddit may have been included in the training of the LLMs we are using.
-Thus, there are two potential reasons we might expect the LLM to exhibit higher performance on gratitude than on our expressive writing tasks: the expressive writing tasks involve a higher level of complexity and the text contained in the Reddit data may very well have been encountered in the training of the LLMs used, i.e., GPT and/or Llama, creating leakage and the possible overinflation of performance metrics (\cite{kaufman2012}).
-The expressive writing samples, on the other hand, have not been publicly released so they were certainly not.